OmarCloud20/CDKTF-Tutorial/README.md

 **To delete the stack, we need to follow the below steps:**

 Note, we chose to allow CDKTF to manage the remote backend.
 This means that CDKTF will delete the remote backend (the S3 bucket and DynamoDB Table) when we delete the stack.
-I find the below method to be the easiest way to delete the stack.
+There are many methods to delete the stack, but I find the below method to be the easiest.
 Let's go through the steps:

-A. Add `force_destroy=True` to the `s3_backend_bucket` resource and run `cdktf deploy`.
+A. Add `force_destroy=True` to the `s3_backend_bucket` configurations.
 The S3 bucket cannot be deleted if it is not empty.
-This is the reason why we need to add `force_destroy=True` to the `s3_backend_bucket` resource.
+This is the reason why we need to add `force_destroy=True`.

 ```
         s3_backend_bucket = s3.S3Bucket(self, "s3_backend_bucket",